Major transfer alert: Barcelona eye highly-rated Benfica wonderkid

-- Barcelona have reportedly made initial contact over Benfica wonderkid Daniel Banjaqui, widely tipped as Portugal’s best young right-back
+- Barcelona have reportedly opened initial discussions over Benfica wonderkid Daniel Banjaqui

-- The 17-year-old, already a European and world champion at Under-17 level, is resisting a new Benfica contract
+- The 17-year-old is widely viewed as one of Portugal’s most promising young right-backs

-- Barça are considering a gradual pathway via Barça Atlètic if a summer move materialises when he turns 18
+- Barcelona are considering a gradual development route through Barça Atlètic if a summer move happens after he turns 18

-Barcelona are reportedly monitoring the progress of one of Portugal’s most exciting defensive prospects, with Benfica teenager Daniel Banjaqui firmly on their radar.
+Barcelona are said to be keeping a close eye on one of Portugal’s most promising defensive talents, with Benfica’s teenage right-back Daniel Banjaqui catching their attention.

-According to Mundo Deportivo, the Catalan giants are closely following developments surrounding the highly rated right-back, who is widely regarded as the finest young player in his position currently emerging from Portuguese football.
+Reports from Mundo Deportivo suggest the Catalan club are monitoring the youngster’s progress, as he is considered one of the brightest emerging prospects in Portuguese football in his position.

 Despite being just 17, Banjaqui has already built an impressive reputation both at club and international level.